‘This is happening, this is real’: U.S. Olympic athlete targeted in racist rant at Orange park where she trains

 Kokumai, who is Japanese American, says there were people around but most of them ignored it.

-“One lady did come up towards the end, asking if I was okay,” Kokumai said.
+“One lady did come up towards the end, asking if I was OK,” Kokumai said.
 “But until then, as he was walking up, yelling, there were people but they kind of kept to themselves the entire time,” she said.
-“I thought what if this was my grandma or my mom?
+“I thought, what if this was my grandma or my mom?
 That scares me.”

 That’s one of the main reasons she decided to share the incident publicly.